 Paul is a graduate of Indiana Wesleyan University with a Bachelor of Science in Management.

-Christian Mejia reported to the Manila Regional Office & Outpatient Clinic as Chief of the Support Services Division (SSD) on January 23, 2017.
-He serves as the station’s Chief of Finance, Administration, Logistics, and Facilities Support for VBA and VHA operations.
+Chief of the Support Services Division (SSD) serves as the station’s Head of Finance, Administration, Logistics, and Facilities Support for VBA and VHA operations.